 The Board of Directors elects the members of the two sub-committees; the Compensation Committee and the Audit Committee.
 The sub-committees adhere to the Rules on Working Procedures.
-The Board of Directors convenes on average twelve times a year.
-The Board of Directors however convened twenty five times in the year and all Board Members attended almost all meetings.
+The Board of Directors convened eighteen times in the year and all Board Members attended almost all meetings.
 All the Members of the Board of Directors are independent from the Company, except Ásthildur Margrét Otharsdottir.
-Sigurdur Helgason, Katrin Olga Johannesdottir, Ásthildur Margrét Otharsdottir and Ulfar Steindorsson were independent from the Company's major shareholders in 2012.
+Sigurdur Helgason, Katrin Olga Johannesdottir, Ásthildur Margrét Otharsdottir and Ulfar Steindorsson were independent from the Company's major shareholders in 2013.